img-responsive

 There are five tracks in the RoboSense Challenge, with emphasis on the following robust robot sensing topics:

-- Track #1: Robust Driving with Language.
+- Track #1: Driving with Language.

-- Track #2: Robust Sensor Placement.
+- Track #2: Social Navigation.

-- Track #3: Robust Dense SLAM.
+- Track #3: Sensor Placement.

-- Track #4: Robust Cross-View Matching.
+- Track #4: Cross-View Matching.

 For additional implementation details, kindly refer to our RoboBEV, RoboDepth, Robo3D, and Place3D projects.